Untangling Graphs on Surfaces: Proof of Theorem for the remaining cases

-So henceforth we can assume that our input drawing is on~$Q$.
-Let $q_1$ and~$q_2$ be the two loops of~$Q$.
-The homotopy group on the torus is isomorphic to~$\cZ^2$; this means that every closed walk in~$Q$ is homotopic to $q_1^{u_1}\cdot q_2^{u_2}$ (where ``$\cdot$'' denotes concatenation) for a unique $(u_1,u_2)\in\cZ^2$, and we represent homotopy classes by such vectors.
-Moreover, walk concatenation translates, in homotopy, to vector addition, and free homotopy classes can also be represented by such vectors.
-We say that a walk in~$Q$ is \emphdef{reduced} if it is of the form $q_1^{u_1}\cdot q_2^{u_2}$, for some integers $u_1$ and~$u_2$.
-Every walk in~$Q$ is homotopic to a unique reduced walk; we can reduce walks in linear time. \begin{lemma} We can, in time $O(|\drawing'|\log|\drawing'|)$, compute a factorization of $(\graph, \drawing')$, or correctly report that $\drawing'$ cannot be untangled. \end{lemma} \begin{proof} The algorithm is an easy variation on the one described in Section~\ref{sec:algo-contraction}.
-The only change concerns the data structure that stores homotopy classes of walks in~$Q$, described in Section~\ref{sec:contract-datastruct} for reducing triangulations.
-Here we replace the reduced walks in a reducing triangulation by reduced walks in~$Q$.
+\begin{proof} The algorithm is an easy variation on the one described in Section~\ref{sec:algo-contraction}.
+The only change concerns the data structure that stores homotopy classes of walks in~$K$, described in Section~\ref{sec:contract-datastruct} for reducing triangulations.
+Here we replace the reduced walks in a reducing triangulation by reduced walks in~$K$.
 The compressed homotopy tree structure is replaced by a two-level tree-like structure, the first level for the integer~$u_1$ and the second level for the integer~$u_2$ in the notations above.
 The four operations introduced in Section~\ref{sec:contract-datastruct} extend to this context, with the same complexity.
 Section~\ref{sec:algo-contraction} extends immediately, because it only uses these four operations. \end{proof}